eazydammy/coding-challenges/Intel30DaysOfUdacity/README.md

 - Solved trainng errors and completed first training of the detection model
 - Tested the model and got about 87% accuracy
 ___
+ ## D22 (02-15-20)
+- Participated in the weekly meetup of the #sg_nigeria group.
+Discussed about progress in our project with OpenVINO Edge AI.
+- Convert preliminary model to ONNX format
+___